Log in to the WrAP Portal to manage your assessments.

-All testing materials must be returned by June 17, 2019.
+All paper testing materials must be returned for scoring by August 7, 2020.

 Visit the WRIIT Library to access annotated and scored sample student essays, learning progressions, comprehensive lessons based on WRIIT practice prompts, skills-based lessons, mentor text suggestions, anchor charts, graphic organizers for student brainstorming, and much more!
 Don't miss our videos and recorded webinars to learn how WRIIT and WrAP work hand-in-hand to improve student writing.

 Features and Benefits

 - Comparisons to relevant norm groups that provide an objective lens through which to examine student writing.

 - Both non-stimulus and the more complex stimulus-based prompts for each of three genres and every level.

 - The flexibility to use WrAP with any curriculum.

 - Administration options for the Fall, Spring, or both.

 - Paper and online modalities to meet the needs of all schools.